 The energy is amazing.
 You can feel it throughout this large room I currently occupy.
 I’m one of many individuals.
-Pockets of groups and lone individuals all here to enjoy a coffee or another beverage of choice.
-The place you probably are guessing is Starbucks and your guess is correct.
+Pockets of groups and lone individuals are all here to enjoy a coffee or another beverage of choice.
+The place you are guessing is Starbucks and your guess is correct.
 It’s a large Starbucks with many tables for people to spread out and just hang out.
 Some people come in get their order and out they go.
 Some, like me, are hanging out.
 I’m writing this post.
 People are reading, watching videos on tablets, talking, and conducting business.
 But the purpose of this post is to point out something about the workers at this Starbucks.

 I’ve been here for about 4 hours and I’ve watched like a researcher just taking note of my observations.
 The connection I’m making as I watch them work is with a book I am currently reading entitled “How to Be Happy at Work” by Annie McKee.

 The work is busy.
 I would even say it is stressful for them.
 Yet, I am seeing that they are enjoying themselves.
 They exude a togetherness and a commitment to each other.
 I sense they are happy.
 McKee writes in the opening of her book that it takes three simple but profound things to obtain happiness at work, Purpose, Hope, and Friendship.
 I don’t mean to come off as dismissive or conceded but I’m keenly aware of my biases as I observe.
 It’s just coffee.
 The work, lensed through my biases, does not seem satisfying to me.
 I would be unsatisfied doing the work.
 It does not seem like something that would engage me or come close to making me happy.
 However, as I sit here, I am envious of what these workers have.
 They seem just so unbelievably engaged.
 They have co-workers who are helpful and obviously care about the success of the team and each other individually.
 It’s just so striking and inspiring.